Marxism–Leninism–Maoism: India

-The Shining Path is a guerrilla insurgent organization in Peru.
-It was founded in 1968 by Abimael Guzmán.
-The Shining Path suffered a setback after the capture of Guzmán and much of the party leadership in 1992 as well as a takeover of the Main Regional Committee, the greater part of the People's Liberation Army and the liquidation of the main Base Areas.
-Nonetheless, the Shining Path continues to exist in the VRAEM area of Peru and continues to carry out military actions.
-This party is not to be confused with Militarized Communist Party of Peru, or the Peruvian Communist Party; of which it is unaffiliated.

 Nepal

 The Unified Communist Party of Nepal (Maoist), a national communist party with a revolutionary background, is a follower of Marxism–Leninism–Maoism.
 However, the party has also developed its own guiding thought known as Marxism–Leninism–Maoism–Prachanda Path which was developed taking Nepal's political, sociological and geographical constraints into consideration.

 The Communist Party of Nepal is another Marxist–Leninist–Maoist party in Nepal.
 It claims that the UCPN(M) is a revisionist organization and is continuing the people's war against the UCPN(M) government.

 Philippines

-In the Philippines, the Communist Party of the Philippines and its New People's Army has been raging since 1968.
-Its strength peaked during the dictatorial rule of Ferdinand Marcos and was the main bulk to overthrow the dictatorship due to its killings.
-However, it only resurfaced during the Second Great Rectification Movement.
-It maintains nearly 100 active guerrilla fronts throughout the Philippines today and is considered by the military as the main threat to national security.
+The Communist Party of the Philippines, which has been fighting an insurgency against the Philippine state since 1968, has espoused Marxism-Leninism-Maoism.
+In its earlier years, party documents referred to Marxism-Leninism-Mao Zedong Thought rather than Marxism-Leninism-Maoism.

 United States

 The Revolutionary Communist Party, USA (RCP) was previously a Marxist–Leninist–Maoist political party in the United States.
 The RCP participated in the founding conference of the Revolutionary Internationalist Movement on 12 March 1984.
 The RCP signed the "Declaration of the Revolutionary Internationalist Movement" and supported the RIM's declaration "Long Live Marxism–Leninism–Maoism!" on 26 December 1993 which recognized "Marxism–Leninism–Maoism as the new, third and higher stage of Marxism".
 However, today the RCP uses the "New Synthesis of Communism" to describe its ideology, although they still call themselves Maoists.
 Because of this, the RCP has been accused of revisionism by several Marxist–Leninist–Maoist groups such as the Communist Party of India (Maoist) and the Revolutionary Communist Party of Canada.

-The Red Guards was a Marxist–Leninist–Maoist collective of community organizers and mass workers founded in 2015.
+Founded in 2015, the Red Guards espoused Marxism-Leninism-Maoism and had branches in several US cities.